eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 #### Aircraft emissions

+Aircraft emissions are calculated based on the recommendations of [ICAO Doc.
+9889](https://www.icao.int/publications/documents/9889_cons_en.pdf).

 APU emissions are calculated separately as a function of the APU model (apu_id) indicated for each aircraft (if available) in the database (see [default_aircraft](./../open_alaqs/database/data/default_aircraft.csv)).

 The default APU emission factors and operating times are given in the database files: [default_aircraft_apu_ef](./../open_alaqs/database/data/default_aircraft_apu_ef.csv) and [default_apu_times](./../open_alaqs/database/data/default_apu_times.csv) respectively.